andij/notes/README.md

 tags:
   - notes
 layout: base.njk
-description: A place to make a bunch of notes
+description: A place to make a bunch of code notes.
 ---

 # Welcome